 Before you test your NVMe SSD by using the Windows Hardware Lab Kit (Windows HLK), you must review the following topics list: A NVMe device should be tested as both a storage controller and a storage disk (hard drive).
 It should pass all the tests which HLK Studio shows after you apply an official playlist.

-How do I know if NVMe is failing?
+How do I check NVMe drive health?

-How do I check my NVMe lifespan?
+How do I fix a corrupted NVMe SSD?

 How do I check my NVMe temperature?